HUPO 2019 - ECR Manuscript Competition: “Proteomics Highlight of the Year”

 The Early Career Researcher Initiative of the Human Proteome Organization is pleased to announce the fifth ECR Manuscript Competition to take place at HUPO 2019 in Adelaide, Australia!

 The ECR Manuscript Competition was initiated at HUPO 2015 in Vancouver and has been successfully repeated at all following HUPO world congresses.
 The competition is a unique opportunity to make early-career researchers more visible to the proteomics community.
 It serves as a platform to highlight the important contributions that postdoctoral fellows, young clinicians and junior faculty members make to the proteomics field.
-At HUPO 2019 in Adelaide, Australia September 15-19, 2019 we will repeat this successful event.

 Dr. Maggie Lam is an assistant professor in Medicine/Cardiology and Biochemistry at the University of Colorado Denver, Anschutz Medical Campus.
 Her research develops quantitative proteomics and informatics methods to investigate the mechanisms of heart diseases including cardiac aging, fibrosis, and hypertrophy.
 In previous work she has published methods to assess the in vivo half-life of mammalian hearts at a proteome scale and developed targeted proteomics workflows to quantify mitochondrial protein phosphorylation events.
 An ongoing project in her lab aims to identify protein alternative isoform expression in the human heart using a combined transcriptomics and proteomics approach.
 In parallel, her lab actively works with HUPO to develop algorithms that predict gene-disease relationships and track the research trends of different B/D-HPP topics.